ckpeter/nu-20winter-cs337-g28/README.md

 python sample_subset.py gg2013.json

-to generate a small data set for testing
+to generate a small data set for faster development runs

 # To run